bndnio/concurrency-mini-problems/README.md

 It is understood to be one of the competitors to blockchain due to it's lightweight nature.
-The tangle consists of the idea that in order for some work to be pushed onto the network, it must first do work to contribute to the network.
+The tangle consists of the idea that in order for some work to be pushed onto the network, that actor must first do work to contribute to the network.
 It is a directed acyclic graph, where each piece of work is represented as a node.
 If an actor wishes to add some work to the system, it must verify the work of two others (nodes).
-Once complete, a directed arrow is created from the nodes which received the verification to the node requesting work.
+Once other work is verified, a directed arrow is created from the nodes which received the verification to the node requesting work.
+Each node needs only two verifications, before it's considered 'verified' to the rest of the network.

-For now, we will simplify the system, ignoring weighting and instead treating work as a FIFO queue.
+For now, we will simplify the system, ignoring weighting of nodes to work on and instead treating it as a FIFO queue.
 An actor can read a node at the same time as any others, but to verify it, it must write the verified pointer to itself, so it must gain a write lock.
 Once an actor has verified two nodes and pointed to itself, it can add it's